New Student Visa route

 On 5 October 2020, UK Visas and Immigration (UKVI) introduced a new immigration system that includes a new Student Visa route.
 The Student Visa is replacing Tier 4 so, over the next few months, we will replace the term "Tier 4" where this is mentioned on our webpages and in documents, and will instead refer to the "Student Visa route".

 We do not anticipate that there will be any significant changes in visa requirements for our current Tier 4 students, but we will advise students further once the full immigration rules for the new route are published and in use.

 Applying for a Student visa (formerly Tier 4 General)

 Please read the information on UKCISA website carefully before applying.

-Tell us you'll be making a Tier 4 application in the UK and you'll be fully supported by International Student Advice (ISA).
+Tell us you'll be making a Student visa application in the UK and you'll be fully supported by International Student Advice (ISA).
 We'll email you when your Confirmation of Acceptance for Studies (CAS) is ready to let you know about our services and to book you an appointment with an advisor.